Funding received to support Yorkshire’s bioeconomy innovations

-The BDC is now able to offer 36 pre-funded projects for eligible businesses in our area by 2022.
+The BDC is now able to offer 36 pre-funded projects for eligible bioeconomy businesses in Yorkshire by 2022.

 The production of renewable biological resources and their conversion into food, feed, energy, chemicals and other materials is referred to as the bioeconomy.